-Carrying capacity in health delivery organisations means their capacity to accommodate and process healthcare services.
+Carrying capacity in health delivery organizations means their capacity to accommodate and process healthcare services.
 It is supported by three elements: space, supplies, and staff.

 During the pandemic, these three elements affected each other, resulting in a total decrease of capacity.